aurmer/express-expense/README.md

 <p>
 This project is still a work in progress at this time.
-We hope to fully implement uploading images and storing them in the database for user's to view and send as an expense sheet to thier respective clients or accounting teams.
+We hope to fully implement uploading images and storing them in the database for user's to view and send as an expense sheet to their respective clients or accounting teams.
 </p>

 <p>